jettro/semi-website/_guides/weaviate/current/schema.md

 ## Basics

+- A schema consists of classes and properties.
+- Things are distinguished from Actions in schema classes.
 - Words used in the schema must be part of the [contextionary](./#about-the-contextionary).
-- The schema is manipulated through the RESTful API.
+- The schema can be modified through the RESTful API.

 ## Introduction

 When you startup an empty Weaviate, you need to define a schema to explain what kind of data you will add.
 Because Weaviate is a knowledge graph, the linguistic element plays an important role.
 When creating concepts, Weaviate will validate if it can understand the schema concepts you want to add based on the [contextionary](./#about-the-contextionary).
 You might notice that a lot of definitions are related to the everyday language we use.
 And this is the first best practice to bear in mind.
 When defining the schema, you should do this in the form like you would explain it to another person, not like tables and columns you would add to a traditional data solution.

-### Concepts and Their Structures
+### Concepts and their Structures

 Within Weaviate you will work with **concepts**.
 A concept refers to something which can be **things** or **actions**.
 The way you will define things or actions is always the same, but conceptually, they are different.

 ### Classes

-A concept definition is what we call a **class** and a class is always written with a capital first character.
-A class for a thing describes what it is in the form of a noun (e.g., Person, Product, Timezone, etcetera).
-For actions, this would be a verb (e.g., Move, Buy, Eats, etcetera).
+A concept definition is what we call a **class** and a class is always written with a **capital first character**.
+A class for a thing describes what it is in the form of a noun (e.g., *Person*, *Product*, *Timezone*, etcetera).
+For actions, this would be a verb (e.g., *Move*, *Buy*, *Eat*, etcetera).
 Bear in mind that Weaviate always validates if it contextually understands the words.
 If you add a thing or action that it can't recognize, it will not accept the schema.

 Examples expressed in YAML might look like this: